ericgarrigues/rolladice/README.md

 ## Application packaging and deployment in k8s

-Note: you must replace MY_REGISTRY variable in commands and deployment files.
+Note: you must replace **MY_REGISTRY** variable in commands and deployment files with the correct address and port of your docker registry.

 Expample: